Flixbox/would-you-rather/README.md

 -   Run `yarn install`.
 -   Run `yarn start`.

+## Unit tests

+To run the unit tests, run `yarn run test`.
+A menu will open and you will be able to select which tests you want to run.

 ## Development

 While you're running the server, feel free to adjust the files.
 The server files will be updated automatically and you'll see the changes in the browser.